Rights-based approach to development: Transition away from welfare model

-The welfare model has been rooted into Western developmental practices since the 20th century.
+The welfare model has been rooted in Western developmental practices since the 20th century.
 In the welfare model, poverty is defined as the absence of a public good or knowledge.
 If the state or another vehicle, such as an NGO, provides the absent good, then poverty can be alleviated and development will occur.
 Billions of dollars have been poured into this approach, however despite some achievements there has not been success with this model.
 The gap between the rich and poor is widening and according to the World Development Report, nearly half of the world's population live on less than $2 a day.

 This model lacks a way to hold governments accountable for their actions or inaction.
 It fails to address governments' inability to fulfill their citizens' rights either because of funding or knowledge.
 It also constructs the poor as objects of charity, predetermining their roles in civic society.

 Due to the failures of the welfare model, NGOs reevaluated and transitioned more towards a rights-based approach to development.
 In this model, instead of the poor being constructed as charity they would be constructed as actors or rights holders.
 The NGOs' role is to help the poor overcome obstacles blocking their rights and give governments the tools and training to provide these rights.